AntoninaDanylchenko/-goit-react-hw-08-phonebook/README.md

 ## About project

 The project is written on React Redux.
-Works with the backend for authorization and saving, deleting and correcting contacts. (https://connections-api.herokuapp.com/docs/)
+Works with the backend for authorization and saving, deleting and editing contacts. (https://connections-api.herokuapp.com/docs/)

 The project uses the React Router library.